Coffee-House-Comics/Server/README.md

 # Server for Coffee House Comics

-The webpage that is served is in /Static which is ignored in this repo.
+The webpage that is served is in /Static.

-The contents of Static is the built react website from the Website Repo
+This repo contains a default webpage in the /Static directory.
+It is recommended to set /Static to be a soft link to the directory hosting the webpages you wish to serve.